Chander Pahar (film): Box office

 Chander Pahar was released on 20 December 2013 along with the challenge of Dhoom 3.
-As it is a festival time release, Chander Pahar beat Dhoom 3 in Kolkata.
+As it is a festival time release, Chander Pahar beat Dhoom 3 in Kolkata and Eastern India.
 The first day collection of Chander Pahar in West Bengal is about ₹90 lakh by breaking the previous highest records of Bengali film industry.
+In Sunday the film collect 1 crore which was the highest collection ever in a single day at that time.
 It had a collection of ₹4.83 crore in the first week.
 The film completed 100 days in Bengal Box Office.
+The film overall gross collection is 25 crore including the satellite value while Dhoom 3 collected 12 crore.
+Film become highest grosser of that year and second highest grossing Bengali film of all time.

 Awards and nominations

 Sequel

-A sequel Amazon Obhijaan was released on 22 December 2017.
+After the success of Chander Pahar a sequel was made as Amazon Obhijaan which was released on 22 December 2017.